DiegoEfu/DiegoEfu/README.md

 ## About me

 Hi there!
 I am Diego Faria, a student of Computer Science Engineering who is acquiring knowledge of topics such as web development, game development and programming in general.
 Why?
-Well, because technology and learning and two of my greatest passions!
+Well, because technology and learning are two of my greatest passions!

 You are welcome to see my repositories and ask me whatever you want!